What are fleas?

 - On the backs of rodents that have moved inside to nest.

 - On things like used rugs and upholstered furniture.

 - After jumping onto the clothing of you or your family members.

 How do I get rid of fleas?

 At Green Flag Services, we understand that fleas are a nuisance and difficult to control and eliminate.
-If you are having problems with fleas on your property, reach out to us today.
+If you are having problems with fleas on your commercial property, or in your home, reach out to us today.
 We can provide you with the flea control services needed to eliminate fleas and prevent them from returning.

-If you need help removing fleas or other pests from your DeLand, Daytona Beach, Port Orange, Baldwin Park, Lake Nona, or Lake Mary, FL, residential or commercial property, call Green Flag Services today!
+If you need help removing fleas or other pests from your DeLand, Daytona Beach, Baldwin Park, Lake Nona, Lake Mary, or Port Orange, FL, residential or commercial property, call Green Flag Services today!